mgoren/corvallis/README.md

 **Also see the README files inside the functions folder!**

 **Setup Firebase:**
-- Create firebase project and add to app, including firebase hosting
+- Create firebase project, register web app, and add to app, including firebase hosting
 - Fill in firebaseConfig values in `.env` file (see `.env.example`)
 - Create Firebase Realtime Database in test mode
 - Fill in DB URL (likely includes `rtdb.firebaseio.com`) as _REACT_APP_FIREBASE_DATABASE_URL_ in `.env` file